 Playful sunrays sneaked in through the landscapes at dawn and transitioned the blissfully quiet and still countryside to a vibrantly beautiful new morning.
-Sunshine glistened on the ever-flowing streams of the Lidder river to and added to the vibrancy and energy of the whole campsite.
+Sunshine glistened on the ever-flowing streams of the Lidder river and added to the vibrancy and energy of the whole campsite.

 We geared up our backpacks with all the necessities and began our journey through an upstream trail along the Lidder.
 The path continuously opened up to vast green fields that seemed to embrace the mountainscapes at the horizon – it almost made us unaware of the severe incline that we were hiking on.
 As we hiked, the chirping of birds, gushing sounds of the river and the aromatic fields engaged our senses.
 We arrived at a thicket of conifers that bestowed us with a panoramic view of the Aru valley that was now behind us.
 Traversing through the forest trails, we eventually arrived at the Nandekai Village.
 We kept walking to the outskirts of the village and came upon a lovely spot that provided an enchanting glimpse of a beautiful Indian mountain village enclosed by all the elements of nature.